bbiswal333/bulletinboard/ConnectDatabase/Exercise_11_Develop_Custom_Queries.md

 **Note**: In order to protect your application against SQL injection you should always make use of `prepared statements` and / or variable binding (aka `parameterized queries`).
 With JPA or Hibernate you should use `Named Parameter` that are prefixed with a colon (`:`).
 Named parameters in a query are bound to an argument by the `javax.persistence.Query.setParameter(String name, Object value)` method, any dangerous character should be automatically escaped by the JDBC driver.

-## Step 3: Implement query using Criteria Builder
+## Step 3: Implement Query Using Criteria Builder

 Instead of directly writing a query, you can use the Criteria Builder to construct a query using typesafe API.